Updated: Dec 15, 2020

 The decisive factor for me was that the team had a "check in" in the morning and a "check out" in the evening by means of a short retro.

-The clearly defined goals for each day also helped the team to focus.
+Further, the clearly defined goals for each day also helped the team to focus.

 Presentation work status:

-Another realization was that all team members and PO had to be present in Microsoft Teams online or in the main group the whole day.
-This gave the opportunity, just like in the office, to simply talk to someone and clarify questions directly without having to make long phone calls or wait for a call back.
-Of course, this meant that all team members including PO had to block the entire workshop days in their calendars.
+Another realisation was that all team members as well as Product Owner had to be present in Microsoft Teams online or in the main group the whole day.
+This gave them the opportunity, just like in the office, to simply talk to someone and clarify questions directly without having to make long phone calls or wait for a call back.
+Of course, this meant that all team members, including PO, had to completely block the entire workshop days in their calendars.
 If someone really had to attend a different appointment during the day, a short message was made in the chat and all team members got informed when they would be back.
 In this way a physical workspace was simulated, and this worked perfectly.